ARM-software/psa-api/doc/crypto/api/keys/types.rst

                     ML-DSA-87, 7488

             *   It is better for the standard to choose a single format to improve interoperability.

-            One consequence is that to enable future export of the private key (for example, a wrapped copy in a CMS or *EncryptedPrivateKeyInfo* structure), the implementation MUST store the seed :math:`\xi`, even if it also computes and stores the :math:`(pk,sk)` pair.

         See `PSA_KEY_TYPE_ML_DSA_PUBLIC_KEY` for the data format used when exporting the public key with `psa_export_public_key()`.